 For every connection established with the database server, the DB2 Engine creates an AGENT.
-To accommodate all active applications, you must set MAXAGENTS appropriately.
+To accommodate all the active applications, you must set the MAXAGENTS appropriately.
 Each session in the Infor LN application virtual machine establishes a new connection.
-On average, the number of connections established by a user's application virtual machine is three.
-It is recommended that you set the MAXAGENTS to three times the total number of users supported on the system.
+The average number of connections established by a user's application virtual machine is three.
+It is recommended that you set the MAXAGENTS parameter to three times the total number of users supported by the system.